vuejs/v2.vuejs.org/source/guide/getting-started.md

 vm.$el // The View
 ```

 When using vue.js, you rarely have to touch the View yourself except in custom directives (explained later).
 View updates will be automatically triggered when the data changes.
+These view updates are highly granular with the precision down to a textNode.
+They are also batched and executed asynchronously for greater performance.

 ### Model